dcbaker/cython/docs/src/userguide/extension_types.rst

 =========================

-When you declare a parameter or C variable as being of an extension type, Cython will allow it to take on the value ``None`` as well as values of its declared type.
+When you declare a parameter or C variable as being of an extension type, Cython0 will allow it to take on the value ``None`` as well as values of its declared type.
 This is analogous to the way a C pointer can take on the value ``NULL``, and you need to exercise the same caution because of it.
 There is no problem as long as you are performing Python operations on it, because full dynamic type checking will be applied.
-However, when you access C attributes of an extension type (as in the widen_shrubbery function above), it's up to you to make sure the reference you're using is not ``None`` -- in the interests of efficiency, Cython does not check this.
+However, when you access C attributes of an extension type (as in the widen_shrubbery function above), it's up to you to make sure the reference you're using is not ``None`` -- in the interests of efficiency, Cython0 does not check this.

 You need to be particularly careful when exposing Python functions which take extension types as arguments.
 If we wanted to make :func:`widen_shrubbery` a